7 Things You Didn’t Know About The Tulum Ruins in Mexico

-The Riviera Maya has a lot to offer the real estate buyer.
-Fantastic attractions are dotted along the coast, from nature parks to fishing villages to beach clubs.
+The Riviera Maya has a lot to offer those looking for a Caribbean vacation on the coast of Mexico.
+You’ll find fantastic attractions up and down the coast–from nature parks to fishing villages to beach clubs.

 Tulum was a powerful Mayan trading post and acted as a port for Coba.
 It was the only Mayan City on the coast.
 Tulum was thriving during the 13-15th century, peaking around the 14th century and still inhabited by Mayans when the Spanish invaded in the 16th century.
 By the turn of the 16th century Tulum was no longer inhabited.
 Certain theories suggest there was a plague or crop failure.